mobajemu-msft/groove-api-documentation/groove/faq.md

 - [May I download audio files with my application and provide a download feature to my application users?](#18)
 - [Where did the Pilot program go?](#20)

-g### <a name="1"> </a>I'm developing a Universal Windows App, I created my app on Apps.dev.microsoft.com and registered it to the Groove API Program but I can't access the API.
+### <a name="1"> </a>I'm developing a Universal Windows App, I created my app on Apps.dev.microsoft.com and registered it to the Groove API Program but I can't access the API.
 What am I doing wrong?
 When developing a Windows UWA, you need to provision your application from Visual Studio first.
 Then the Application ID and secret will show up on your (Apps Registration Portal) [https://apps.dev.microsoft.com/#/appList] and you can use it for access to our API from your UWA app.

 ### <a name="2"> </a>I have my Application ID and Secret but the authentication fails.
 What am I doing wrong?